sunpcm/ReactHook-PWA/README.md

 # ReactHook-PWA
-a ticket demo with react hooks and pwa
+A ticket demo with react hooks and pwa